Overview

 Causes of thoracic aortic aneurysms may include:

-- Hardening of the arteries, called atherosclerosis.
-Plaque buildup on the artery walls causes the arteries to become less flexible.
-Additional pressure can cause the arteries to weaken and widen.
-High blood pressure and high cholesterol increase the risk of atherosclerosis.
-This is more common in older people.
+- Atherosclerosis.
+A buildup of fats, cholesterol, and other substances in and on the artery walls causes the arteries to get stiff.
+Over time, the walls of the arteries may get weak.
+High blood pressure and high cholesterol increase the risk of atherosclerosis, especially in older people.

 -

 - Blood vessel inflammation.
-Conditions that involve blood vessel inflammation, such as giant cell arteritis and Takayasu arteritis, are associated with thoracic aortic aneurysms.
+Conditions that cause irritation and swelling of blood vessels, such as Takayasu arteritis and giant cell arteritis, are associated with thoracic aortic aneurysms.

-- Irregular aortic valve.
-The aortic valve is between the lower left heart chamber and the aorta.
-People who are born with an aortic valve that has only two flaps instead of three have an increased risk of a thoracic aneurysm.
+- Bicuspid aortic valve.
+Usually the valve between the lower left heart chamber and the aorta has three flaps.
+A bicuspid valve has only two.
+People who are born with a bicuspid aortic valve are more likely to get a thoracic aneurysm.

 - Untreated infection.
-Though rare, it's possible to develop a thoracic aortic aneurysm if you've had an untreated infection, such as syphilis or salmonella.
+Though rare, it's possible to get a thoracic aortic aneurysm if you've had an untreated infection such as syphilis or salmonella.

 - Traumatic injury.
-Rarely, some people who are injured in falls or motor vehicle crashes develop thoracic aortic aneurysms.
+Some people who are injured in falls or motor vehicle crashes get thoracic aortic aneurysms.
+But this is rare.

 Risk factors

 - Age.
-Growing older increases the risk of aortic aneurysms.
 Thoracic aortic aneurysms occur most often in people age 65 and older.

 - High blood pressure.
-Increased blood pressure damages the blood vessels in the body, raising the risk of an aneurysm.
+Increased blood pressure damages the blood vessels in the body.
+This raises the risk of an aneurysm.

-- Buildup of plaques in the arteries.
-The buildup of fat and other substances in the blood can damage the lining of a blood vessel, increasing the risk of an aneurysm.
+- Coronary artery disease.
+This type of heart disease causes reduced blood flow to the heart.
+It's often caused by atherosclerosis.
+Atherosclerosis can damage the lining of a blood vessel, increasing the risk of an aneurysm.
 This is a more common risk in older people.

 - Family history.
-Having a parent, brother, sister or child with an aortic aneurysm increases the risk of an aortic aneurysm and rupture.
+You're more likely to get an aortic aneurysm and rupture if you have a parent, brother, sister or child with one.
 You may develop aneurysms at a younger age.

 Complications

-Complications of a thoracic aortic aneurysm and rupture can include:
+Possible complications of a thoracic aortic aneurysm are:

 - Blood clots.
 Small blood clots can develop in the area of the aortic aneurysm.
 If a blood clot breaks loose from the inside wall of an aneurysm, it can block a blood vessel elsewhere in the body.
 This can possibly cause serious complications.

 - Stroke.
 Signs and symptoms of stroke include weakness of or an inability to move one side of the body.
-It may be difficult to speak.
+It may be hard to speak.

 Prevention